employehrdey-creator/HR-Employee-Attrition-Dashboard/README.md

 group by JobRole
 order by attrition_rate desc;

-• 9 Top 5 roles with highest attrition
+• 9 Top 5 roles with highest attrition-

 select Jobrole,count(*) as left__employees
 from employee_attrition
 where Attrition="Yes"